HL7/smart-app-launch/input/pages/conformance.md

 Capabilities designated *"experimental"* indicate features where community feedback is especially welcome; they are ready for adoption but could change over time based on implementation experience.

+### Conformance Language

+This specification uses the conformance verbs SHALL, SHOULD, and MAY as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
+Unlike RFC 2119, however, this specification allows that different applications may not be able to interoperate because of how they use optional features.

 #### Capability Sets

 A *Capability Set* combines individual capabilities to enable a specific use-case.
 A SMART on FHIR server SHOULD support one or more *Capability Set*s.
 Unless otherwise noted, each capability listed is required to satisfy a *Capability Set*.
 Any individual SMART server will publish a granular list of its capabilities; from this list a client can determine which of these Capability Sets are supported: